-When a patient comes into the Elvis Presley Trauma Center, healthcare professionals are ready and waiting for that arrival.
+When a patient comes into the Elvis Presley Trauma Center, a team of healthcare professionals are ready and waiting for that arrival.
 But what if a patient is trapped in a vehicle and unable to be extricated?
 What if trauma care needed to begin at the scene?
 That was the situation when a call came in to the trauma center in March.
 The trauma team quickly jumped into action, and the heroic efforts of the team have resulted in a Star of Life Award from the Tennessee Emergency Medical Services for Children (TN EMSC).
 This honor was unprecedented as the TN EMSC normally only presents the award to pre-hospital providers/EMS personnel.

 A team including Dr. Martin Croce, Dr. Gayle Minard, David Booker, Kerry Lyons, Sam Stewart and Kate Winney took part in this mission to stabilize a patient at the scene of the accident.
 The call came in from the battalion chief at the scene about a patient who was trapped.
 The EMS personnel could not extract her from the vehicle and knew they needed help to surgically extricate the patient in order to preserve her life.
 Teams were assembled and supplies were gathered to prepare for the trip.
 Dr. Croce, who was off duty at home, was paged and immediately set out to meet the team at the scene.
 The nurses were going ahead to prepare the scene, and a team of an anesthesiologist, surgical scrub and surgeon would follow.